aoyangl2/11711hw2/README.md

 Follow these steps in order to build the knowledge base and generate predictions.

+Note: you can find the folder `processed` [here](https://drive.google.com/drive/folders/1zIhh8PITq2Btrt5yALoSeGnVBl5NkJCn?usp=drive_link), which includes files for docs, chunks, bm25, and faiss.
+You can download and drag this folder under `data`, then you can run model inference with it.

 **Step 1: Data Collection**

 Collect raw web pages using the Firecrawl API.
 This script utilizes a priority queue to scrape URLs and their sub-links.